Damon Smith: Biography

 Smith studied with Bill Douglas, Lisle Ellis, Kristin Zerneg, Bertram Turetsky etc.

 In 2001, Smith launched his own record label called Balance Point Acoustics.

 More recently, Smith has played with Weasel Walter in his Weasel Walter Quartet and in Plane Crash which also includes Henry Kaiser.
 The latter expanded to become Astral Plane Crash with the inclusion of Vinny Golia and Bob Moses.
+In 2023 he toured the northeastern US playing in a trio with guitarist Joe Baiza and drummer Matt Crane.

 Smith has also collaborated with Werner Herzog on soundtracks to his documentary films Grizzly Man and Encounters at the End of the World.